Wildanzr/letscode/README.md

     - Run the command `docker-compose build`.
 This will build all the Docker images defined in the `docker-compose.yml` file.

 4. Run the application with Docker Compose:
-    - In the terminal or command prompt, run the command `docker-compose up -d`.
-This will start the containers and run the application in detach mode.
+    - In the terminal or command prompt, run this command
+    ```
+    docker-compose up -d db redis rabbitmq
+    sleep 10
+    docker-compose up -d
+    ```
     - You can see the log of containers by executing the command `docker logs letscode-nameofimage`

 ## 🚀 Features